 Robert Baxter is a trumpet graduate from the Royal Conservatoire of Scotland.
 He has, and continues to perform with all the professional orchestras in Scotland, particularly the Royal Scottish National Orchestra, BBC Scottish Symphony Orchestra and Scottish Ballet Orchestra.
 Robert has toured, recorded and performed at all the major concert halls and festivals throughout the UK such as the BBC Proms and the Edinburgh International Festival.
 He has also worked with the Mahler Chamber Orchestra, Singapore Symphony, Tenerife Symphony, Bruckner Orchestra Linz, Manchester Camerata, New London Consort, Flanders Symphony.

-He studied conducting with Ilan Volkov and Kristian Kluttig and has conducted the Lithuanian State Symphony and Scottish Ballet Orchestras.
-He has been Musical Director for the film composer Craig Armstrong in an evening of the composer’s music.
-He has also been MD for the Scottish Concert Orchestra, conducting for both Belle and Sebastian and Colours Classical in the SSE Hydro and for Celtic Connections in a televised concert from the Glasgow Royal Concert Hall with Chieftains and Kris Kristofferson.
+He studied Conducting with Ilan Volkov and Kristian Kluttig and has conducted the Lithuanian State Symphony, RSNO and numerous productions with Scottish Ballet at theatres throughout the UK.
+This includes Prokofiev’s Cinderella and the company’s new production of Dextera (Mozart) and Snow Queen ( Rimsky Korsakov).
+He has been Musical Director for Colours Classical and for the band, Belle and Sebastian in the SSE Hydro in Glasgow and for Goodgreef Classical.
+His debut at Celtic Connections was to conduct a BBC TV broadcast from the Royal Concert Hall in Glasgow with the Irish folk group The Chieftains and Kris Kristofferson.

 Photo credits: Elaine Ellen, Rob Cunningham, Ian Watson